geek-kb/k8s_security/docs/attack_vectors/compromised_api_server.md

 ---
 sidebar_position: 3
 title: "Compromised API Server"
-description: "Exploiting Kubernetes API server vulnerabilities and best practices for securing API endpoints."
+description: "Exploiting Kubernetes API server vulnerabilities and how attackers gain unauthorized access."
 ---

 # Compromised API Server

-A **compromised API server** can provide attackers with **unauthorized access** to your **Kubernetes cluster**, allowing them to **view**, **modify**, or **delete resources**.
+A compromised API server can provide attackers with unauthorized access to a Kubernetes cluster, allowing them to view, modify, or delete resources.
 This type of attack can lead to severe disruptions, including unauthorized data exposure, service downtime, and potential breaches of sensitive environments.

 ---